rodribro/RGB_Depth_CV_Model/README.md

 src/
 ├── coord_script.py         # CV2 based script to manually pinpoint the center of the RGB and Depth images for data processing purposes (coordinates are saved to a JSON file)
 ├── model.py                # 2 stage CNN base model architecture
-├── train.py                # Model training loop (Metrics and logs are automatically stored in a designated folder that is created upon initiating the training session)
+├── dataset.py              # Uses PyTorch's Dataset class to generate specific PlantDataset class for this use case ├── train.py                # Model training loop (Metrics and logs are automatically stored in a designated folder that is created upon initiating the training session)
-└── utils.py                # Some visualization, preprocessing and metric extraction functions (will move these function to other files)
+├── preprocess.py           # Preprocessing pipeline for RGB and Depth images.
+Formats images accordingly for model usage └── utils.py                # Some visualization, preprocessing and metric extraction functions (will move these function to other files)

 Coordinates/